QEDjl-project/QuantumElectrodynamics.jl/.ci/CI/README.md

 # get_gitlab_ci_conf.jl

 `get_gitlab_ci_conf.jl` reads the environment variable `CI_COMMIT_REF_NAME`.
-Depending on the value, it creates the environment variables for `Bootloader.jl`.
+Depending on the value, it creates the environment variables for `bootloader.jl`.
 If the value of `CI_COMMIT_REF_NAME` encodes a reference to a GitHub pull request, all public information is pulled from it.
 The following information is grepped from the pull request.

 ## Pull Request Label support